longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 **Hypothesis 1**

+We first split the participants into a CD and no CD group.
+The dataset included a variable called "cdspa" which is the standardised averages of the parentaal ratings.
+We treated values of 0 as indicative no CD category whilst values above 1 as indicative of CD category.
+We made this decision because according to DSM, three or more symptoms are the threshold for the diagnosis.
+However, we did not have access to the scale the parents completed or the exact scoring, therefore this is a draft classification.
+The difference in cortisol level trajectories between these two groups can be seen in Figure 1.

+*Figure 1*
+![Figure 1](Plots/CD_status_plot.png)
+*Note: Cortisol level trajectories across individuals with CD status and without.*

 We wanted to control for the dependency that arises from having repeated saliva samples, we thus used a linear mixed effects model.
 The dependent variable was the cortisol levels (numeric), the independent variables was CD status (contrast-coded, 0-1) and Time was polynomial contrast coded.
 This choice was made because Time is ordinal and equally spaced.
 A random effect of participant ID was included in the model.
 The final model was: [Cortisol \~ Time \* CD + (1\|ID)].
-Figure X shows change over time (Time 1 to 7) and condition.
+Figure 2 shows change over time (Time 1 to 7) in each CD condition for each individual.

-*Figure 1*
-![Figure 1](Plots/CD_status_plot.png)
-*Note: Cortisol level trajectories across individuals with CD status and without.*

 *Figure 2*
 ![Figure 2](Plots/spaghetti_plots.png)
-*Note: Cortisol level trajectories for each individual, split between CD status.*
+*Note: Cortisol level trajectories for each individual, split between CD category.*

-The main effect of Time (F(5, 312054.08) = 625894.279, p<.001) and the interaction between Time and Conduct Disorder Status (F(5, 312054.08) = 79.595, p<.001) were significant.
-The main effect of Conduct Disorder status was non-significant (F(1, 390.12) = 0, p = 0.9949).
+The main effect of Time (F(5, 312054.08) = 625894.279, p<.001) and the interaction between Time and Conduct Disorder Category (F(5, 312054.08) = 79.595, p<.001) were significant.
+The main effect of Conduct Disorder category was non-significant (F(1, 390.12) = 0, p = 0.9949).
 Table 1 shows the results in terms of the individual contrast-coded predictors.

 *Table 1*
 ![Table 1](Tables/Table_H1.png)